REVELATION 6

 When the Lamb opens the fifth seal, John is shown the souls of the Christian martyrs, those who were killed for their testimony of faith.
 The martyrs cry out, asking how long until God brings His judgment upon Earth.
 Each is given a white robe and instructed to remain patient regarding God’s justice.

 As the Lamb opens the sixth seal, there is a great earthquake, causing the sun to turn black and the moon to turn red.
-When this occurs, the stars in the sky fall and the heavens and earths are altered.
+When this occurs, the stars in the sky fall and the heavens and the earth are altered.
 This day represents the time of God’s judgment, known as the Day of the Lord.
-Many of the early prophets foretold this day, including Ezekiel, Daniel, Ezra, Isaiah, and Joel.
+This day was foretold by many prophets, including Ezekiel, Daniel, Isaiah, Joel, and Ezra.

 Previous